 Due to the early separation from his mother, Bongo was very insecure.
 He was so traumatized that he did not trust anyone and was so insular that he spent many hours stress-rocking and sitting on one leg, which would then affect his movement.
 At first he didn’t dare to laugh and concealed laughter when he was tickled.
 Until the age of seven he lived with The Family Group, and Romie, the old lady of the group, exercised the role of foster mother, and even taught him how to eat solids (because up to that point he would only feed from bottles since his rescue).

 Today we can say that Bongo has overcome all of his problems.
 He’s never returned to the stress-rocking or the strange sitting posture he used to exhibit and nowadays laughs loudly when he plays.
 When he was 7 years old he moved to The Males Group and his integration was seamless.
 From a young age he’s been completely black and has become a spectacular chimpanzee with great athleticism and intelligence.

-He belongs to The Male Group.
+He belongs to The Mutamba Group.
 A couple of years ago, during one night, he defeated the dominant male at that time, Marco.
-But he doesn’t seem to be able to completely take the alpha position, probably because he’s just a teenager and doesn’t inspire enough confidence in the other group members to occupy such an important position at the moment.
+But he doesn’t seem to be able to take the alpha position completely, probably because he’s just a teenager and doesn’t inspire enough confidence in the other group members yet to occupy such an important position.

-He loves to impress everyone with his strength and does not care whether the spectators are human, his male companions, or his family group neighbours; he does not discriminate!
+- He loves to impress everyone with his strength and does not care whether the spectators are human, his enclosure companions, or his family group neighbours; he does not discriminate!